pratikphirke07/DataAnalysis_SQL_Python/README.md

 * ***Betting Odds:*** Features betting odds data from up to 10 different providers.
 * ***Match Events:*** Covers comprehensive match events such as goal types, possession, corners, fouls, and more.

+## Overview of each SQL clause used in the project:

+* ***SELECT:*** The SELECT clause determines which columns or expressions will be included in the result set of the query.
+It's the primary way to specify what data you want to retrieve from the database.
+* ***FROM:*** The FROM clause specifies the tables from which to retrieve the data.
+It forms the foundation of the query, defining the data sources and their relationships.
+* ***JOIN:*** The JOIN clause is used to combine rows from two or more tables based on a related column between them.
+It allows you to merge data from different tables, enabling more complex and insightful queries.
+* ***WHERE:*** The WHERE clause is used to filter records, retaining only those that meet specific conditions.
+It allows you to narrow down the dataset based on criteria such as values in certain columns or comparisons between columns.
+* ***GROUP BY:*** The GROUP BY clause is used to group rows that have the same values in specified columns.
+It's typically used with aggregate functions like SUM, AVG, COUNT, etc., to perform calculations on each group rather than on the entire dataset.
+* ***HAVING:*** The HAVING clause is used in conjunction with the GROUP BY clause to filter group rows based on specified conditions.
+It's similar to the WHERE clause but operates on grouped rows rather than individual rows.
+* ***ORDER BY:*** The ORDER BY clause is used to sort the result set by one or more columns in ascending or descending order.
+It allows you to control the presentation of data, making it easier to read and analyze.
+* ***LIMIT:*** The LIMIT clause is used to constrain the number of rows returned by a query.
+It's useful for situations where you only need to see a subset of the results, such as when working with large datasets or for pagination purposes.
+* ***Common Table Expressions (CTE):*** CTEs are temporary result sets that can be referenced within a SELECT, INSERT, UPDATE, or DELETE statement.
+They allow you to break down complex queries into more manageable parts and improve readability.
+* ***Aggregate Functions (e.g., AVG, SUM, COUNT):*** Aggregate functions perform calculations on a set of values and return a single value.
+  *AVG: Calculates the average of a set of values.
+  *SUM: Adds up all the values in a set.
+  *COUNT: Counts the number of rows in a set.
+These functions are often used with the GROUP BY clause to perform calculations on groups of rows rather than the entire dataset.
+* ***DISTINCT:*** The DISTINCT keyword is used to eliminate duplicate rows from the result set.
+It ensures that only unique rows are returned, which can be useful when you want to see unique values in a column or combination of columns.
+* ***ROUND Function:*** The ROUND function is used to round a numeric value to a specified number of decimal places.
+It can also be used to round to the nearest integer if no decimal places are specified.
+* ***COALESCE Function:*** The COALESCE function is used to return the first non-null value in a list of expressions.
+It's useful for handling null values and providing a default value when a column may be null.

 ## Dataset source: https://www.kaggle.com/datasets/hugomathien/soccer